fidadoma/personal-webpages/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am researcher at the Institute of Psychology, Czech Academy of Sciences.
+I am a researcher at the Institute of Psychology, Czech Academy of Sciences.
 I am primarily focused on research on visual memory and visual attention.
 I use behavioral experiments, deep neural networks, and eye tracking.
 Moreover, I love open science and statistics in general.